nazunalika/linux-guide-and-hints/source/gettingstarted.rst

 Getting started
 ^^^^^^^^^^^^^^^

 To save yourself time, you may prefer to download a `respin ISO <https://dl.fedoraproject.org/pub/alt/live-respins/>`_ that has updates preinstalled.
 The ``WORK`` ISO comes with GNOME.
-We will be using packages and repositories solely from `negativo17.org <https://negativo17.org/>`_ and *not* RPMFusion (which is not compatible anyway).
-A few notes:
+Fedora only supports the use of base and rpmfusion for packages.
+However, if you insist on using `negativo17 <https://negativo17.org>`__, you will need to either:

+* Not have RPMFusion enabled
+* Have RPMFusion enabled but use priorities to ensure negativo17 is used before rpmfusion

+This is because they are not compatible with each other.

+Some other notes:

-- gstreamer 0.10 is deprecated, install gstreamer1.
-The good news is that the myriad of packages has been reduced to about 5.
+* gstreamer 0.10 is deprecated, install gstreamer1.

-- Since we are not using RPMFusion, ``libmpg123`` is now ``mpg123``
+* negativo17 users, ``libmpg123`` is now ``mpg123``

 The :doc:`fedora/negativo` article contains more information.
-This script will get you off your feet (adapted from `Louis' script <https://github.com/nazunalika/useful-scripts/blob/master/fedora/fedora-desk.sh>`_):

 .. raw:: html